-Before I visited El Salvador, I didn’t know what pupusas are.
+Living in El Salvador, I’ve come very well acquainted with Pupusas.
+Before I visited El Salvador, I didn’t know anything about pupusas.
 In the United States, Mexican food has been infused into our culture.
-Tacos and burritos are well known.
+Tacos and burritos are available in every town.
 But food from El Salvador?
-It’s not well known.
+The food of this small country doesn’t have nearly as much reach.

 Pupusas, pronounced “poopoo’sus”, are a part of everyday life here in El Salvador.
 They are by far the most famous food from El Salvador.
-On every block of town, you’re guaranteed to find at least one “Pupuseria”, which is a small restaurant that sells only pupusas and beverages (like coco-cola, horchata, and fanta).
+On every city block in El Salvador, you’re guaranteed to find at least one “Pupuseria”, which is a small restaurant that sells only pupusas and beverages.

 These are the pupusas that I made.
 They were good, but not the same as genuine pupusas: